-What is it that an architect actually does?
+What is the role of an architect?
 Can they bring value to my building project?
 Or are they just going to cost me money?
 Quick Move Now answers all of these questions and more…

 The role of an architect has gained almost mythical-like status; a creative genius who can conjure up a minimalist’s dream home in the blink of an eye.
 But the truth is that an architect’s help is accessible and affordable to anyone about to embark on a renovation or rebuild.